-- As already stated, we assume that the number of application instances is linearly scaling with n.
-For simplicity, we assume that the number of applications running on the whole pool is exactly n.
-Of course, you might also introduce some coupling constant here, but don't complexify the model unnecessarily. - We assume that the storage nodes are (almost completely) filled with data (sectors with RAID, and/or objects with BigCluster).
-Otherwise, the game would be pointless on empty clusters / shards. - We assume that the number of sectors / objects per storage node is "very large".
+- We assume that the number of sectors / objects per storage node is "very large".
 Some examples: a logical volume of 4 TB has 1,000,000,000 sectors or object, each 4 KB in size.
 A physical storage node providing 40 TB of storage will then provide 10 billions of sectors / objects. - For the BigCluster architecture, we assume that all objects are always distributed to O(n) nodes.
 We will later discuss some variants where it is distributed to less nodes.
 This assumption is only for explaining the principal behaviour of data distribution / striping, and also for one of its variants called random replication.
 For simplicity of the model, we assume a distribution via a uniform hash function.
 In general, the principal behaviour would also work for many other distribution functions, such as RAID striping, or even certain non-uniform hash functions over O(n) nodes.
 As discussed later, totally different hash functions (e.g. distributing only to a constant number of nodes) would no longer model a BigCluster architecture in our sense.

 In the below example, we assume a uniform object distribution to exactly n nodes.
-Notice that any other n' = O(n) with n' < n will produce similar results for $n' \to \infty$, but may be better in detail for smaller n. - When random distribution / random replication methods are used at BigCluster object stores, we assume that for any pair (or k-tuple) of storage nodes, the total number of objects is so high that there always exists some objects which are present at all of the nodes of any pair / k-tuple for any reasonable (small) k.
+Notice that any other n' = O(n) with n' < n will produce similar results for $n' \to \infty$ , but may be better in detail for smaller n'.

+• When random distribution / random replication methods are used at BigCluster object stores, we assume that for any pair (or k-tuple) of storage nodes, the total number of objects is so high that there always exists some objects which are present at all of the nodes of any pair / k-tuple for any reasonable (small) k.
 This means, we assume not only uniformity in random replication, but also that the total number of objects is practically "infinite" compared to relatively small practical values of k.

 For mathematically interested readers: be careful when trying to argue with the probability to hit some object intersection for some given k-tuple of storage nodes while n is a growing parameter.
 Even when such a single probability is declining with growing both k and n, and even when the single probability for the existence of an intersection somewhen gets lower than 1, this has an impact onto the $total^{11}$ incident probability of the whole BigCluster.
-In general, the number of such tuples is growing with $O(\binom{k \cdot n}{k}) = O((k \cdot n)!)$, which is even worse than an exponential growth.
+In general, the number of such tuples is growing with $O(\binom{k\cdot n}{k}) = O((k \cdot n)!)$ , which is even worse than an exponential growth.
 So, don't forget to sum up all probabilities even if a single one appears to be "neglectible".

 • For the LocalSharding architecture, called DRBDorMARS in the following graphics, we assume that only local storage is used.
-For higher replication degrees $k=2,\ldots$, the only occurring communication is among the pairs / triples / and so on (shards), but no communication to other shards is necessary (cf Definition of Sharding).
+For higher replication degrees k = 2, ..., the only occurring communication is among the pairs / triples / and so on (shards), but no communication to other shards is necessary (cf Definition of Sharding).